-Accessible meeting or hearing site ☐ Has the site been visited and viewed with physically disabled people in mind? ☐ Are primary entrances, such as doorways and steps, accessible by wheelchair? ☐ Is there circulation space for wheelchairs throughout the facility and at the front of the meeting area or hearing room? ☐ If there are microphones, are they available at wheelchair height? ☐ Is there an amplification system to aid hearing? ☐ Are water fountains, rest rooms, and public telephones accessible by wheelchair? \square Is the meeting site accessible by public transit or paratransit? ☐ Is there parking for persons with disabilities?
+Accessible meeting or hearing site

+- Has the site been visited and viewed with physically disabled people in mind? - Are primary entrances, such as doorways and steps, accessible by wheelchair? - □ Is there circulation space for wheelchairs throughout the facility and at the front of the meeting area or hearing room? - □ If there are microphones, are they available at wheelchair height? - □ Is there an amplification system to aid hearing? - Are water fountains, rest rooms, and public telephones accessible by wheelchair? - □ Is the meeting site accessible by public transit or paratransit? - □ Is there parking for persons with disabilities? - Are there signs indicating accessible route to the meeting area?